Cultural tourism destinations: where to go in 2019

 Thimlich Ohinga Historic Site (Kenya)

-I always celebrate new additions to the UNESCO World Heritage Sites’ list because, despite controversy around this list being one of the causes for overtourism, I still believe including such sites is one way to help preserve cultural heritage.
+I always celebrate new additions to the UNESCO World Heritage Sites’ list because, despite the controversy around this list being one of the causes for overtourism, I still believe including such sites is one way to help preserve cultural heritage.

 It’s also an opportunity to show a different side of a country or a region, one that wouldn’t probably come to mind.
 The recently added Thimlich Ohinga Archaeological Site in Kenya sounds like a great excuse to visit the Lake Victoria region in 2019.
-According to UNESCO, “Thimlich Ohinga is the largest and best preserved of these traditional enclosures.
+According to UNESCO, “Thimlich Ohinga is the largest and best-preserved of these traditional enclosures.
 It is an exceptional example of the tradition of massive dry-stone walled enclosures, typical of the first pastoral communities in the Lake Victoria Basin, which persisted from the 16th to the mid-20th century.”

 One hundred years ago, in 1919, Germany (and the world) saw the birth of one of the most famous esthetic movements: Bauhaus.
 Weimar is the city where it all started.